What You Need to Know to Avoid Liability

 Article by Lance E. Rothenberg, Esq., LL.M (Taxation), Tenenbaum Law P.C.

 Sales and use taxes apply to most purchase and sale transactions conducted by a restaurant.
-However, certain transactions are exempt from taxation.
+However, certain transactions are tax exempt at restaurants.
 Understanding when an exemption applies and how to document that exemption, through the proper use of an “exemption certificate,” is a necessary piece of the sales tax puzzle.

 Restaurant operators, like operators of all sales tax businesses, need to understand how and when to accept exemption certificates from their customers and how and when to issue exemption certificates to their vendors and suppliers.
 Improper use of a certificate can lead to an unexpected sales tax liability after-the-fact.
 Sales tax audits are often difficult, and sales taxes can carry personal liability for owners, operators, and even investors.
 So, the stakes are high.